Adlink-ROS/rmt_library/README.md

 ./multi_agents.py -n 5 -s 20
 ```

+# Configuration

+You can refer to `rmt.conf` for example configuration.
+The priority will be like the following.

+1. Set environmental variables: `export RMT_CONFIG=<your config path>`
+2. Create configuration `rmt.conf`

 # Release

 * If you want to release RMT Library, you should build with Release mode, which includes license verification in librmt_agent.so.